idodd/deploy-mac/README.md

 $ ansible-playbook local/local.yml -i local/HOSTS --ask-sudo-pass
 ```

-**Add your SSH public key to the finansible repo:**
+**Add your SSH public key to the deploy-mac repo:**

-1. Ask a DevOps person to put your SSH key file and path into deploy-mac.
+1. Put your SSH key file and path into deploy-mac.

 **Finally, restart your shell** to load new environment variables.